-The iris diaphragm replaces the disc diaphragm on the 4100SPL and 4100DXL models.
-It provides greater control of the amount of light coming through the specimen and optics, and thus gives you more precise resolution and contrast for each specimen.
+On the MI-4100DXL model, the iris diaphragm replaces the disc diaphragm.
+It provides greater control of the amount of light coming through the specimen and optics, thus giving you more precise resolution and contrast for each specimen.
 The diaphragm adjusts very easily with a sliding control lever instead of a rotating disk.
 This lever is the lower lever under the stage.